AnnaKuokkanen/AnnaKuokkanen.github.io/index.md

 # My Projects

-All of these projects I have either done for fun or as school work.
+All of these projects I have done for school.

 ## Assembler